Predictive Scheduling Laws in 2023: What Employers Need to Know

 |

-To learn more about the law in Seattle, review the Seattle Secure Scheduling Ordinance.
+For more in-depth details on the Seattle predictive scheduling law, review the city’s Seattle Secure Scheduling Ordinance.

 If a work schedule law takes effect in your community, you can generally expect: